Basic Math II Course Design

 Your performance will be successful when:

-You can identify the appropriate type of measurement for each attribute of an object or
+You can identify the appropriate type of measurement for each attribute of

 event and justify answer